Josly025/github_finder.io/README.md

 # github_finder.io
-- Application using GitHub Api and Materialize Front-end library to search for GitHub users
+- Application using GitHub Api and Bootswatch Front-end library to search for GitHub users